treehouse/timberline/README.markdown

 block until either the process is killed, or until something is added to the queue.

+There are some options to the treeline binary that you may find helpful - `treeline --help` for more.

 ## TODO

 Still to be done:

 - A simple Sinatra interface for monitoring the statuses of queues and observing/resubmitting errored-out jobs.
-- Binary updates - the binary should be daemonizable, and should also probably fork processes for each job that it processes so that it's more robust.
+- Binary updates - the binary should probably fork processes for each job that it tries to process so that it's more robust.
 - DSL improvements - the DSL-ish setup for Treeline could probably use some updates to be both more obvious and easier to use.
 - Documentation - need to get YARD docs added so that the API is more completely